Loading...

 And connections can also relate to patterns that you spot when reading.

-I'd like to share some of the connections that I make to the text, to music and song lyrics.
+I'd like to share some of the connections that I make to the text.

-Lots are quoted in the text, e.
+Lots are quoted in the text.

 g.

-, David Bowie, and The Magnetic Fields.
+David Bowie and The Magnetic Fields.

-To graphic novel "Speak Up!", which shares similar themes of overcoming challenges, and to the novel, "Auggie & Me", which explores additional perspectives in the world of "Wonder."
+And to the novel "Auggie & Me," which explores additional perspectives in the world of "Wonder."
 Okay, over to you.

-What are some connections that you make to the text?
-Okay, I hope you enjoyed sharing your connections and maybe you've had some, you've got some inspiration from your partner as well.
+Which connections do you make to the text?
+Are they text-to-self, text-to-text, or text-to-world connections?
+So pause the video while you share with someone nearby, what are some connections that you make to the text?
+Okay, I hope you enjoyed sharing your connections and maybe you've heard some, you've got some inspiration from your partner as well.

 Maybe you've heard some interesting connections from them.